-Working from right to left in the above standing throw picture sequence:
+Working from left to right in the above standing throw picture sequence:

 A strong, stable grip is acquired.
 The grip must remain firm behind the ledge made by the binding (cord), and the javelin must run down the length of the palm and not across it.
 The fingers, which are not secured behind the binding, must press firmly on the javelin in order to produce a natural spin at release.
 The 'V' grip (C) is probably the most efficient for the novice thrower as it emphasises the supporting role of the palm.
 Grip 'B' is the one used by most experienced throwers.

 Start and Carry

 The aim is to carry the javelin to allow the muscles of the right shoulder, arm and wrist to relax and also to allow an easy running action.

 Experienced throwers will use an approach run of 13 to 17 strides - inexperienced throwers will use fewer strides.